 Stories and ideas from parents/carers and young people are also welcomed and you can send them to Barnardo’s WESAIL by email at firstname.lastname@example.org or post to Barnardo’s WESAIL at Barnardo's Wakefield Services, Room 249, Castleford Civic Centre, Ferrybridge Road, Castleford, WF10 4JH.

-You can read the latest copy of the newsletter for Spring 2018 here.
+You can read the latest copy of the newsletter by clicking on the link here Spring 2019

 To get a copy of the newsletter before it gets added to the website, please see the section How to get my copy below.